apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 # gatsby-theme-apollo-docs

-This is an entirely configuration-based Gatsby theme that generates a documentation website based on a series of markdown files.
+This is an entirely configuration-based Gatsby theme that generates a documentation website based on a series of Markdown or MDX files.

 ## Table of contents